Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it updates DTP properties (description and/or simple value filter) and gives an example.
-It distinguishes from sibling tools like bw_create_dtp and bw_get_dtp by focusing on modification.
+The description clearly states it updates DTP properties (description, filter, extraction mode) and specifies the use case 'setting filter values on existing filter fields'.
+It distinguishes from sibling tools like bw_create_dtp and bw_get_dtp.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.